-Senate Intelligence Committee report reveals damning new information about Trump's Russia ties
+A Senate Intelligence Committee report reveals damning new information about Trump's Russia ties

 The committee describes how Trump and his campaign used Roger Stone to try to get inside information they could exploit on the Russia-WikiLeaks operation.
 (Trump likely lied about this to Robert Mueller—which could be a crime—and the committee report, approved by Republicans and Democrats, strengthens the case against Trump.
 Actually, it nails it.)
 The report notes that in the summer of 2016, Carter Page, then a foreign policy adviser for the Trump campaign, met in Moscow with a person who presented “counterintelligence concerns” and that Page did not explain to the committee all his actions while in the Russian capital.

 The report does reaffirm there were serious problems with the FBI’s surveillance of Page and the bureau’s use of the Steele Dossier to obtain a search warrant for Page after he had left the Trump campaign.
-Naturally, Sen. Marco Rubio (R-Fla.), the acting chairman of the committee, fixated on the report’s findings regarding the FBI and the Steele memos, long a hobbyhorse of the right and Trump.
+Naturally, Sen. Marco Rubio (R-Fla.), the acting chair of the committee, fixated on the report’s findings regarding the FBI and the Steele memos, long a hobbyhorse of the right and Trump.
 He sidestepped the most significant aspects of the investigation: Trump’s campaign was run by a counterintelligence threat, and Trump and his lieutenants assisted a foreign adversary’s attack on the United States.
 These are truths that Trump and his enablers with the GOP and the conservative movement cannot handle.
 And the report discloses a related truth they largely wish to ignore: Russia is currently intervening in the 2020 election to help Trump.

 He asserted that the committee blocked the release of key information about Manafort: